-Cheyenne Laramie County Public Health will be closed on Friday, July, 4, 2025.
+Cheyenne Laramie County Public Health will be closed on Wednesday, October 1, 2025 for the Community Flu Vaccine Clinic.

 Environmental Health